goromal/pyceres_factors/README.md

 Python wrappers for custom Ceres Solver factors in the [ceres-factors](https://github.com/goromal/ceres-factors) library.

+Some explanations and illustrative examples are available in my public-facing subset of [notes on optimization libraries](https://notes.andrewtorgesen.com/doku.php?id=public:autonomy:implementation:opt-libs).

 ## Building / Installing

 This library is built with CMake.
 Most recently tested with the following dependencies: